RoboticsKnowledgebase/roboticsknowledgebase.github.io/state-estimation/adaptive-monte-carlo-localization.md

+---
-#  Adaptive Monte Carlo Localization
+title:  Adaptive Monte Carlo Localization
+---
 ## What is a particle filter?
 Particle filter are initialized by a very high number of particles spanning the entire state space.
 As you get additional measurements, you predict and update your measurements which makes your robot have a multi-modal posterior distribution.
 This is a big difference from a Kalman Filter which approximates your posterior distribution to be a Gaussian.
 Over multiple iterations, the particles converge to a unique value in state space.